sciensa/node-red-contrib-amqp2/readme.md

 ### configuration: amqp2-server

-Defines the connection to the amqp2 server.
+Defines the connection to the amqp server.
 You can also define in more detail the exchanges and queues that are used in the input and output nodes and even define bindings between exchanges and queues in the msg.topology.

 ### Based on the original work of Abreits.